monikastrah/431-2020/classes/class15/README.md

 ## Announcements

 1. Remember that 431 is cancelled on Thursday 2020-10-15.
 Dr. Love will be at AHRQ Study Section.
 Class 16 will be held on Tuesday 2020-10-20.
-2. From the stat150 blog, you might be interested in [the Visualization section](https://stat150.blog/post/02-visualization/) and the links it provides.
+2. How do we tell a compelling story through visuals?
+From the stat150 blog and [Kelly Bodwin](https://twitter.com/kellybodwin), you might be interested in [the Visualization section](https://stat150.blog/post/02-visualization/) and the links it provides.

 ## What Should I Be Working On?